VictorCano/n8n-nodes-clickhouse/docs/local-dev.md

 Open `http://localhost:5678` in your browser.

+The n8n database is stored in `docker/data/n8n` so it persists across container recreations.
+ClickHouse data is stored in `docker/data/clickhouse` (HTTP) and `docker/data/clickhouse-tls` (HTTPS).

 ## Develop with live code

 The docker-compose setup mounts this repo into the n8n community nodes folder so updates to `dist/` are picked up automatically.